ApiLogicServer/tutorial/readme.md

 This application is a clone of the prior example, customized in VSCode:

 * **API:** additional endpoints are defined in ```ApiLogicProject_Logic/api/customize_api.py```

 * **Logic:**

   ** **Rules** are declared in  ```ApiLogicProject_Logic/logic/declare_logic.py```

   ** **Security** (multi-tenant support) is declared in ```ApiLogicProject_Logic/security/declare_security.py```

 * **User Interface:** alterations are visible in ```ApiLogicProject/ui/admin/admin.yaml```

 You can use VSCode to *diff* these from their originals in the *ApiLogicProject*.

 </details>

+You can run the app (same procedure as Step 2, above), and observe:

+1. Click Category - you need to login now (user u1, password p).
+That's because authentication has been activated.

+2. Categories has fewer rows per multi-tenant Grants in ```ApiLogicProject_Logic/security/declare_security.py```

+3. The app now shows help text to introduce its features

+4. Our Delete Order test works, since we how have logic in ```ApiLogicProject_Logic/logic/declare_logic.py```

 &nbsp;